-What does a typical day in your life look like?
+What does a typical day in your mom/teacher life look like?

 What’s the best part of motherhood for you?

-If you could vacation anywhere in the world this summer, where would it be?
+If you could vacation anywhere in the world this summer where would it be?

-What’s something you have always wanted to learn?
+What’s something you’ve always wanted to learn?

 What three things do you always have with you?

 My phone, Burt’s Bees lip balm and mint gum.

 What’s one of your favorite guilty pleasures?

 Shopping at Sephora.
 I love that place, especially the perfume section!

 One word to sum me up … Caring